fbridault/pres/RMLL/f4s.rst

 Current development version : 0.10.2
 **************************************
-- Strongly advised for new software (communication API is simpler)
+- Strongly advised for a new software (communication API is simpler)
 - For now need patches repositories, only available on bitbucket

 .. code:: bash

     hg qclone https://bitbucket.org/fw4splorg/fw4spl-patches

 ----